alexandercoabad/AbadMCU/README.md

 # Abad MCU

-An 8-bit Microcontroller based on TinyQV by Michael Bell
+An 8-bit Microcontroller based on TinyQV of Michael Bell

 ## What is Tiny Tapeout?